fishtree-attempt/simple-linear-regression-public-health/episodes/02-singleContPred.md

 - Use the lm command to fit a simple linear regression with one continuous explanatory variable.
 - Use the jtools package to interpret the model output.
-- Use the ggplot2 package to visualise the resulting model.
+- Use the jtools and ggplot2 packages to visualise the resulting model.
 keypoints: DEF
 questions: GHI
 teaching: 10